 - 302. TRENDS IN ART EDUCATION.
 Two hours credit.
 An appraisal of the various points of view in art education and a comprehensive study of the current literature dealing with methods, media and techniques. - 303.
 ADVANCED WATERCOLOR PAINTING.
 Two hours credit.
 Prerequisite, FA 203.
 A study of recent developments in watercolor painting with emphasis on new techniques and mixed media. - 304.
 SEMINAR IN ART EDUCATION.
 Two hours credit.
 This seminar will be directed toward problems of teaching and supervision of art education in the high school.
 The scope of the course will remain flexible to enable the student to pursue the areas of his greatest need. - 305.
 ADVANCED COLOR THEORY.
 Four hours credit.
 Prerequisite, FA 105.
-An intensive study of creative color composition. - 308.
-SCULPTURE.
-Three hours credit.
-The theory and techniques of sculpture, with a study of the processes. - 315.
+An intensive study of creative color composition. - 315.
 CRAFT TRENDS IN THE SECONDARY SCHOOL.
 Two hours credit.